hellolvn1/FanControlRestfulWebService/README.md

 2. git clone https://github.com/hellolvn1/FanControlRestfulWebService.git
 3. cd FanControlRestfulWebService
 4. cp target/FanDemos-0.0.1-SNAPSHOT.war /docker_deploy
+5. Run the command: mvn package
-5. Follow from Step 1 to Step 4 above.
+6. Follow from Step 1 to Step 4 above.

 ****** How to use the fan